-Requirement for the agency that develops the person-centered service plan to administratively separate c.
+Restriction of the entity that develops the person-centered service plan from providing services without the direct approval of the state; and c.
 Supporting the Participant in Service Plan Development.
 Specify: (a) the supports and information that are made available to the participant (and/or family or legal representative, as appropriate) to direct and be actively engaged in the service plan development process and (b) the participant's authority to determine who is included in the process.